Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Experimental Evaluation

 \subsection{Qualitative Reconstructions}

-We present planar reconstructions of 4 real-world sequences by our system in Figure \ref{fig:qualitative_res}.
-Our system captures the prominent planes in real scenes such as walls, beds (\textit{b}), desks (\textit{b}, \textit{c}) and cupboards (\textit{a}).
-In Figure \ref{fig:qualitative_res} \textit{d)} we verify that for a simple entirely planar scene, our system can achieve a complete reconstruction.
-Figure \ref{fig:teaser} shows an intermediate reconstruction of the same sequence with points.
+We show planar reconstructions for 4 real sequences in Fig. \ref{fig:qualitative_res}.
+Our system captures the prominent planes such as walls, beds (\textit{b}), desks (\textit{b}, \textit{c}) and cupboards (\textit{a}).
+In Fig. \ref{fig:qualitative_res} \textit{d)} we verify that for a simple planar scene, our system can achieve a complete reconstruction.
+Fig. \ref{fig:teaser} shows an intermediate reconstruction of the same sequence with points.

-The granularity of abstractions in our system is controlled by two interpretable parameters, which can be set according to the specific requirements of downstream processes which operate on the resulting reconstruction.
-For example, dense fine-grained geometry might be required for object manipulation, whereas coarse grained representations would be more efficient for path planning.

-The value of $\sigma_{pp}$ balances the contributions of the plane-point factors and the reprojection factors.
-As demonstrated in Figure \ref{fig:factor_tuning}, weak plane-point factors (large $\sigma_{pp}$) prioritise minimising reprojection errors and consequently only very planar regions are abstracted.
-On the other hand, strong plane-point factors (small $\sigma_{pp}$) encourage points in hypothesised planes to be co-planar and can lead to the abstraction of regions that are approximately planar, such as the top of the shampoo bottle in the bottom right panel of Figure \ref{fig:factor_tuning}.
-Additionally, the merging criteria can be varied to determine the level of granularity.
-In Figure \ref{fig:factor_tuning}, coarse merging thresholds join the posters into a single wall plane and merge the planar objects into the table plane while finer thresholds leave these reconstructed planes separate.